rjschof/timezone_lat_lon/README.md

 This gem was inspired by the NearestTimeZone gem which is currently unmaintained.

+## Compatibility
+Currently, this gem only works with Ruby 2.7.
+This will change in the future.

 ## Installation
 ### With Bundler
 Add the following line to your `Gemfile`: